-The next step is to set the URLs for the internal and external access using Outlook Anywhere.
+The next step is to set the URLs for internal and external access using Outlook Anywhere.
 On Exchange Admin Center,

-Now set and update the internal and external URL of virtual directories for Outlook Anywhere, OWA, ECP, Web Services, ActiveSync, Offline Address Book, and MAPI.
+Now set and update the internal and external URLs of virtual directories for Outlook Anywhere, OWA, ECP, Web Services, ActiveSync, Offline Address Book, and MAPI.
 Again, you can use the CLI interface or Exchange Admin Center to configure the virtual directories.

 The steps are as follows: